 I consider this item a treasure.
 The previous owner likely did not.
 He must have stored it in a basement or garage, and it showed.
 Dust and grime coated this poor piece, and spiders had spun their sticky webs in the drawers.
 I washed it inside and out with wood soap, and my oh my, the water in the bucket turned black.

-A cast-off in its former owner’s opinion, we’ve given this oak unit a second chance.
+We’ve given this oak unit a second chance.
 We bought it, cleaned it, and placed it where it can fulfill the purpose for which it was originally created.
 How similar to what Jesus has done for us!

 - Christ bought us with His blood when He died on the cross.
 Satan, our former taskmaster, no longer owns us (1 Corinthians 6:20; Romans 8:2).